sam20908/mpp/README.md

 ## How to Include:

-All you need to do is just add it as a subdirectory and link the target (see below):
+All you need to do is just add it as a subdirectory and link the target:

 ```cmake
 add_subdirectory("mpp")